nathalietran/udacity-navigation/Report.md

 Moreover using __Prioritized Experience Replay__ can make experience replay more efficient and effective than if all experiences are sampled uniformly by introducing a stochastic sampling method.

-Finally, Google DeepMind's Rainbow DQN algorithm which incorporates all six existing extensions (each addressing a different issue with the original DQN algorithm) was shown to perform the best among all the other implementation.
+Finally, Google DeepMind's Rainbow DQN algorithm which incorporates all six existing extensions (each addressing a different issue with the original DQN algorithm) was shown to perform the best among all the other implementations.
 This algorithm can be used to further improve the performance of the Agent.